mozilla/ichnaea/docs/metrics.rst

 The result metrics measure if we satisfied the incoming API query in the best possible fashion.
-Incoming queries can generally contain an IP address, cell networks, WiFi networks or any combination thereof.
+Incoming queries can generally contain an IP address, Bluetooth, cell, WiFi networks or any combination thereof.
 If the query contained only cell networks, we do not expect to get a high accuracy result, as there is too little data in the query to do so.